Gambit (game show): CBS, 1972–76

 Logo used from 1972 to 1976.

 CBS originally aired Gambit at 11 a.m/10 Central, where it defeated NBC's Sale of the Century.
 It also easily beat Alex Trebek's American debut program, The Wizard of Odds, which NBC began in July 1973.
 On April 1, 1974 (the same day Now You See It with Jack Narz premiered), CBS moved the show back a half-hour to 10:30/9:30, where it faced NBC's aging quiz Jeopardy! with Art Fleming, just over a full decade before Trebek would host a revival of that show himself.
 NBC moved Jeopardy! to the afternoons on July 1 and placed one of the many Bill Cullen-Bob Stewart collaborations, Winning Streak in the slot.
 That show's weakness made late 1974 the high point of Gambits original daytime run at least in the Nielsen ratings.

+The show was greenlit by ex-NBC executive Bud Grant, who had moved to CBS, along with The Price is Right and The Joker's Wild, and all premiered on the same day.

 On January 6, 1975, NBC replaced Winning Streak with Wheel of Fortune, which took a chunk out of Gambits audience.
 On the same day, NBC expanded the soap opera Another World to sixty minutes and the impact it had on the ratings of The Price Is Right, which aired at 3:00 pm, forced CBS to shuffle its schedule again on August 18, 1975, and move Price back to the morning schedule, which it had left in 1973.
 Gambit moved back to 11:00 am, bumping Tattletales back to the afternoon after two months and remained there until late 1977, when it returned to the morning until its March 1978 cancellation.
 At that slot, Gambit initially had to go against its sister Heatter-Quigley show High Rollers, also hosted by Alex Trebek.
 However, NBC decided to air a sixty-minute edition of Wheel beginning on December 1 with the second half competing with Gambit.
 Furthermore, NBC left Wheel at 11:00 am when the experiment ended seven weeks later in January 1976 and it continued to eat away at Gambit in the ratings.
-The network canceled the four-year-old game two weeks before Christmas 1976 and replaced it with Goodson-Todman's Double Dare with Trebek taking the hosting position after High Rollers came to an end on June 11, 1976.
+The network announced the cancellation of four-year-old game in November, and replaced it with Goodson-Todman's Double Dare, with Trebek taking the hosting position after High Rollers came to an end on June 11, 1976.

+During the peak of its show's run, a weekly nighttime syndicated version of Gambit was planned by Rhodes Productions in 1975, and was almost sold to the ABC-owned stations, namely WABC and KABC, but it never came to fruition.

 After its cancellation, repeats of Gambit were later seen on KHJ-TV Channel 9 (now KCAL-TV) in Los Angeles, starting in fall 1977 and running until spring 1978.